satsandy01/Language-Identifier/README.txt

 The program starts with training on the languages and then prompts to provide the name of a test document.
 Once you provide it, the Identifier will score and predict its language.

+	* To view the Javadoc, open doc/index.html in a web-browser.

 To add another language:

 	1. Download the corpus for that language.